sreedharande/IngestOffice365AuditLogs/README.md

 ### Preparation
 The following tasks describe the necessary preparation and configurations steps.
-- Onboard Azure Sentinel
 - Register an application in Azure AD
 - Create an Office 365 Management Activity API Subscription
 - Deploy the Azure Function App
 - Post Configuration Steps for the Function App and Key Vault
 - How to Use the Activity Logs in Azure Sentinel

-## Onboarding Azure Sentinel

-Onboarding Azure Sentinel is not part of this document post.
-However, required guidance can be found [here](https://docs.microsoft.com/azure/sentinel/quickstart-onboard).

 ### Register an application in Azure AD
 The Azure AD app is later required to use it as service principle for the [Azure Funtion App](https://github.com/Azure/Azure-Sentinel/tree/master/DataConnectors/O365%20Data) app.